-Learn about How Does a Thermometer Work.
+You can learn about How Does a Thermometer Work.
 A thermometer features a glass tube sealed at both ends and is partly crammed with liquid-like mercury or alcohol.
-As the temperature around the thermometer’s bulb heats up, the liquid rises within the glass tube.
+The liquid rises within the glass tube as the temperature around the thermometer’s bulb heats up.
 When it’s hot, the liquid inside the thermometer will expand and rise within the tube.

 A thermometer is a device used to measure temperature.
 It works on the principle that substances expand or contract with temperature changes.
-Most thermometers use the property of thermal expansion of liquids or solids to measure temperature.
+Most thermometers use the thermal expansion property of liquids or solids to measure temperature.

 The most common type of thermometer is a liquid-in-glass thermometer.
 It consists of a glass tube with a small bulb at one end and a liquid, such as mercury or alcohol, inside the tube.
 As the temperature changes, the liquid expands or contracts, causing it to rise or fall in the tube.
 The temperature is then read from a scale on the thermometer, which is calibrated to correspond to the expansion or contraction of the liquid with temperature changes.